This page refers to the

 CONNECTION.
 Essentially, you establish a connection to tables on a different server entirely in your MySQL database.
 See this MySQL documentation to learn more.

-customer view rely on the
+customers view rely on the

 customer_1 table from the default schema:

-customer view rely on the
+customers view rely on the

 customer_1 table from the

-Tables Referenced By
+Tables Referenced by

-view Must Be Accessible From The Current Connection
+view Must Be Accessible from the Current Connection

 views are referenced by an